Pregnant Tori Spelling Goes Topless, Shows Off Baby Bump, Then Deletes Photo

 Despite the terrifying ordeal with their fourth pregnancy, Tori and Dean are still excited for baby number five.

 “It was a total surprise… But we always wanted a big family.
-I’m really excited.”
+I’m really excited.

 “Dean was saying, ‘We just got Finn out of diapers; I thought we were in the clear!’… For the first time this year, they’re all in school.
 So it’s like, wow.
 We’re basically starting over.”